-Reauthorizes the Adoption and Legal Guardianship Incentive Payment program, which was set to expire in FY2016, for an additional five years (FY2017 through FY2021) at the current law level of \$43 million for each of five fiscal years.
-The incentive program allows states to receive award payments based on improvements the state makes in increasing exits from foster care to adoption or guardianship.
+- Reauthorizes the Adoption and Legal Guardianship Incentive Payment program, which was set to expire in FY2016, for an additional five years (FY2017 through FY2021).
+The incentive program allows states to receive award payments based on improvements the state makes in increasing exits from foster care to adoption or guardianship. - This takes effect as if enacted on October 1, 2017.

-TITLE V. TECHNICAL CORRECTIONS
+PART VII.
+TECHNICAL CORRECTIONS

-(Sections 501 - 502)
+(Sections 50771, 50772)

 Changes to Data Exchange Standards to Improve Program Coordination (Sec.
-501):
+50771):

-HHS, in consultation with an interagency workgroup, will designate data exchange standards around the information shared between different state agencies, including federal reporting and data exchange requirements.

-- Includes a number of data exchange standard requirements, such as incorporating widely-accepted, computer-readable formats; the capacity to continually be upgraded; and to be implemented in a way that is cost-effective, efficient and effective. - Two years after enactment HHS will issue a proposed rule that identifies federally required data exchanges; includes specification and timing of exchanges; addresses factors used to determine whether and when to standardize data exchanges; and specifies state implementation options and future milestones.
+- HHS, in consultation with an interagency workgroup, will designate data exchange standards around the information shared between different state agencies, including federal reporting and data exchange requirements. - Includes a number of data exchange standard requirements, such as incorporating widelyaccepted, computer-readable formats; the capacity to continually be upgraded; and to be implemented in a way that is cost-effective, efficient and effective. - Two years after enactment HHS will issue a proposed rule that identifies federally required data exchanges; includes specification and timing of exchanges; addresses factors used to determine whether and when to standardize data exchanges; and specifies state implementation options and future milestones.

 Changes to State Requirement to Address the Developmental Needs of Young Children (Sec.
-502):
+50772):